jayoharedee/comp3123/lab/week-01/ES6-review.md

   }
 }
 ```
-Above is an example of a good use case for an arrow function.
+Above in the `inheritedScope` object, there is a good use case for an arrow function.
 ES6 arrow functions can't be bound to the `this` keyword, when `this` is used in an arrow function, it goes searching for it's definition.

 An arrow function does not have its own `this`.
 The `this` value of the enclosing lexical scope is used; arrow functions follow the normal variable lookup rules.
 So while searching for `this` which is not present in current scope, an arrow function ends up finding the `this` from its enclosing scope.